brendeni1/darkvypr.github.io/commands.md

 | Loyalty Commands                  | Description
 | --------------------------------- | ---------------------------------------
 | !hunt                             | Hunt nammers!
 If you have never used this command, upon typing it, you will be auto-registered and you will be able to use the "`!hunt`" command once again.
 After using "`!hunt`", you will need to wait 1 hour before calling the command again.
-| !cdreset                          | Purcase a cooldown reset for the "`!hunt`" command.
-This costs 20 nammers and is available once every 2 hours.
 | !kill `NUMBER`                    | Kill a specific number of nammers.
 Example: "`!kill 20`" would remove 20 nammers from your balance.
 | !give `USER` `NUMBER`             | Give a specific amount of nammers to another user.
 Example: "`!give VisioisiV 20`".
 | !nammers `OPTIONAL: USER`         | Check your current balance of nammers.
 This supports checking users, Example: "`!nammers VisioisiV`".
 Leave blank to check your own balance.
 | !gamble `AMOUNT`                  | Have a 50/50 shot at winning the amount of points you bet.
 Example: "`!gamble 300`".
 This would give you 300 nammers if you win, but if you lose, you lose 300 nammers.
 You can also do "`!gamble all`" to gamble all of your nammers.
+| !shop                             | Get a list of all of the purchasable items.

 | Command + Variables               | Description
 | --------------------------------- | ---------------------------------------